calvintwr/express-routemagic/readme.md

 app.use('/i/keep/repeating/myself', require('./routes/i/keep/repeating/myself'))
 //... and many more lines of repetitive code...
 ```
 With every line, came the thought: “It's just one more”.
-But that didn't end; only to inevitably converge the dissonances into a crescendo:
+But that didn't end; and the dissonances inevitably converge into a crescendo:

 >This doesn't make sense anymore.